-For such market myopia to actually affect corporate decision-making, however, some sort of "transmission mechanism" must exist that induces corporate management to focus on increasing the company's short-term stock price rather than long-term shareholder value.127 One such mechanism is the corporate takeover market.128 In particular, managers might be concerned that if the market undervalues the long-term value of a particular strategy, a corporate raider might exploit the temporary mispricing in the company's stock and acquire the company at a price that does not reflect the long-term value of the company, thus deterring managers from undertaking the strategy.
-In today's corporate landscape, however, a more common version of this concern involves hedge fund activists who take only a minority stake in a target and then agitate for operational or financial changes that might increase the company's share price even if the changes undermine long-term shareholder value.129 As with corporate takeovers, even just the threat of such activist interventions might produce managerial myopia more broadly by incentivizing management to pay excessive attention to shortterm results for fear of the company becoming a target.130 Even more directly, modern executive compensation packages generally make managers themselves short-term stockholders, and there is some evidence that vesting equity induces CEOs to cut back on long-term corporate investments131 and to engage in stock repurchases and corporate acquisitions that impair long-term shareholder returns.132 Corroborating the hypothesis that short-termism might inhibit both firm performance and CSR investments is evidence that both firm performance and investments in stakeholder relationships increase as a result of reforms that improve executives' long-term incentives.133 The extent of managerial short-termism remains controversial,134 but it provides a coherent conceptual account for why corporate managers might sometimes fail to engage in CSR that would ultimately increase long-term shareholder value.
+corporate management to focus on increasing the company's short-term stock price rather than long-term shareholder value.
+One potential such mechanism is the corporate takeover market.
+In particular, managers might be concerned that if the market undervalues the long-term value of a particular strategy, a corporate raider might exploit the temporary mispricing in the company's stock and acquire the company at a price that does not reflect the long-term value of the company, thus deterring managers from undertaking the strategy.
+In today's corporate landscape, however, a more common version of this concern involves hedge fund activists who take only a minority stake in a target and then agitate for operational or financial changes that might increase the company's share price even if the changes undermine long-term shareholder value.
+As with corporate takeovers, even just the threat of such activist interventions might produce managerial myopia more broadly by incentivizing management to pay excessive attention to short-term results for fear of the company becoming a target.
+Even more directly, modern executive compensation packages generally make managers themselves short-term stockholders, and there is some evidence that vesting equity induces CEOs to cut back on long-term corporate investments and to engage in stock repurchases and corporate acquisitions that impair long-term shareholder returns.
+Corroborating the hypothesis that short-termism might inhibit both firm performance and CSR investments is evidence that both firm performance and investments in stakeholder relationships increase as a result of reforms that improve executives' long-term incentives.
+The extent of managerial short-termism remains controversial, but it provides a coherent conceptual account for why corporate managers might sometimes fail to engage in CSR that would ultimately increase long-term shareholder value.